UCSD-CSS-001/ucsd-css-001.github.io/_sources/lectures/P01-programming.md

 - a priori unknown state model.
 - tedious level of precision required because I don't understand more sophisticated commands.

 Computer programming presents the same challenges: we need to write out very detailed instructions, using a very limited, literal, set of commands.
 We need to write the instructions out in advance.
+The computer's representation of the world differs from our own.
+How the state changes in response to instructions may differ from your expectations.